NFL playoffs

-The National Football League (NFL) playoffs are a single-elimination tournament held after the regular season to determine the NFL champion.
-Currently, seven teams from each of the league's two conferences qualify for the playoffs.
-A tie-breaking procedure exists if required.
-The tournament culminates in the Super Bowl: the league's championship game in which two teams, one from each conference, play each other to become champion of the NFL.
+The National Football League (NFL) playoffs is the annual single-elimination tournament held to determine the league champion.
+The four-round tournament is held after the league's regular season.
+Since the 2020 season, seven teams from each of the league's two conferences qualify for the playoffs based on regular season winning percentage, with a tie-breaking procedure if required.
+The top team in each conference receives a first-round bye, automatically advancing to the next round.
+The tournament culminates in the Super Bowl, the league's championship game, competed between teams from each conference.
+Among the four major professional sports leagues in the United States, the NFL postseason is the only one to use a single-elimination tournament in all of its rounds.